Mercedes-Benz Steering Wheel Stuck Up Won’t Go Down

 This problem affects several Mercedes-Benz models (E, C, S, CLK, SL, SLK, ML, GL, GLK, etc.) that use electric motors to adjust the steering wheel position.

-The most common problem with the Mercedes-Benz steering wheel is that it gets stuck up and won’t move down.
+The most common problem with the Mercedes-Benz steering wheel is that it gets stuck and won’t move down.

 The quickest way to fix this problem is to extend the steering wheel out, then tape the steering wheel several times at the top or push up with your knee from the bottom as you press the steering wheel adjustment switch in the same direction.
 This simple procedure will often unfreeze a stuck Mercedes steering wheel.